-The visit to Capitol Hill was triggered by the California Supreme Court’s landmark decision that concluded courier service Dynamex misclassified its workers as independent contractors when they should have been employees.
+The visit to Capitol Hill was triggered by the California Supreme Court’s landmark decision, which concluded that courier service Dynamex misclassified its workers as independent contractors when they should have been employees.

 Slator asked Rick Antezana, President of the Association of Language Companies (ALC), how these experts’ estimates impact the language industry.
 Antezana said that, while they could not speculate on how many workers could be reclassified, “we can speculate that if a massive reclassification happens resulting in somewhere in the neighborhood of a quarter of a million workers suddenly becoming employees, just about all of the results would be negative; and not just for the language industry, but for the recipients of linguistic services.”

 ALC and JNCL have, in the words of Antezana, “been marching in lockstep to affect the direction of […] the New Gig Act,” a bill that would expand the definition of independent contractors and create a tax haven for the businesses hiring them.

 Antezana was fresh off a legislative hearing on Dynamex held on February 26, 2019 at the Sacramento State Capitol.
 Both JNCL and ALC have joined the advocacy campaign that was front and center in Sacramento.
 Called “I’m Independent,” the campaign is “mobilizing multiple industries under attack from the April 2018 Dynamex decision.”